-The PTO clutch assembly will not be fitted to all mowers, and so this may not be applicable.
-It’s fitted mostly to tractors, ride-on and larger walk behind mowers.
+The PTO clutch assembly will not be fitted to all mowers, so this may not be applicable.
+It’s fitted mostly to tractors, ride-on, and larger walk-behind mowers.

-PTO clutch is a unit fitted to the end of the crankshaft.
-The deck belt wraps around the PTO pulley, its function is to apply the power of the engine to the blades when a switch or lever is operated.
+A PTO clutch is a unit fitted to the end of the crankshaft.
+The deck belt wraps around the PTO pulley; its function is to apply the power of the engine to the blades when a switch or lever is operated.